 What is Bolognese Sauce?

-As with many cherished recipes in Italy, the definition of ‘authentic’ varies by region and even by kitchen!
+As with many cherished recipes in Italy (like ragu sauce), the definition of ‘authentic’ varies by region and even by kitchen!
 But the basic components of Bolognese Sauce include a small amount of fatty pork, a generous amount of ground beef, soffritto, white wine, tomatoes or tomato paste and milk or cream.
 Some recipes call for long simmering the meat in milk, but I prefer to add a splash of cream to the sauce just before serving.
 It makes the sauce velvety smooth and creamy and tames any acidity from the wine and tomatoes.

 This recipe takes about 90 minutes to cook, but the active time is 15 minutes or less.